Olaplex No.8 review: everything you need to know about this miracle mask

 If your hair is seriously compromised, Jenni Mennella, senior director of global education at Olaplex, recommends a three-step application combining the brand's No 0 Intensive Bond Building Treatment and No 3 Hair Perfector for deeper repair, followed by Olaplex No 8.

-Olaplex No 8 Bond Intense Moisture Mask has the same impressive credentials and has fast become a fan favorite.
-It's great to replenish hair after swimming or sunbathing once you've taken it out of those cute braided hairstyles to find that you're left with dry strands.
+Olaplex No 8 Bond Intense Moisture Mask is great to replenish hair after swimming or sunbathing once you've taken it out of those cute braided hairstyles to find that you're left with dry strands.
 Even on fine hair like mine, I never felt like my hair was slick and weighed down with product.
 It just got to work without any fuss—which is exactly what I demand of my beauty arsenal.

-It's the perfect booster product and I like to rotate it with No 3, a repair treatment with a higher percentage of bis-aminopropyl diglycol dimaleate, so I get the best of both worlds: happy bonds and that light-reflecting sheen you normally have to sacrifice if you want bleached blonde hair.
+I found that it's the perfect booster product and I like to rotate it with No.3, a repairing treatment with a higher percentage of bis-aminopropyl diglycol dimaleate, so I get the best of both worlds: happy bonds and that light-reflecting sheen that you normally have to sacrifice if you want bleached blonde hair.

 Fiona Embleton